GustavEikaas/easy-dotnet.nvim/README.md

 - Test runner: Test runner similiar to the one you find in Rider.
 - Outdated command: Makes checking outdated packages a breeze using virtual text
 - Csproj mappings: Keymappings for .csproj files are automatically available
+- Create dotnet templates like with `dotnet new`

 ## Setup